DBestman/EVNotiPi/README.md

 - Rapberry Pi USB Hub, to be able to connect both my LTE stick and the GPS antenna: https://www.amazon.ca/MakerSpot-Stackable-Raspberry-Connector-Bluetooth/dp/B01IT1TLFQ
 - USB GPS antenna: https://www.amazon.ca/Navigation-External-Receiver-Raspberry-Geekstory/dp/B078Y52FGQ
 - OBDLink MX+ that I alrady owned: https://www.amazon.ca/OBDLink-Bluetooth-Professional-Grade-Diagnostic-Performance/dp/B07JFRFJG6.
 It would have been simpler to buy a PiCan.
 But I already owned this device and I'm cheap.
 - The i2c watchdog and power supply, https://github.com/noradtux/evnotipi-watchdog.
 I modified this design to use a buck converter as the power supply instead of the linear regulator, and a relay instead of the mosfets, both of which I already owned (Again, I'm cheap).
-The (DPDT) relay also allows me to completely turn off the power to the OBDII dongle
+The (DPDT) relay also allows me to completely turn off the power to the OBDII dongle.
 - OBD2 male and female connectors: https://www.aliexpress.com/item/4000087243731.html
 - I designed & 3D-printed my modified version of the case https://github.com/noradtux/evnotipi-case.
 ## Wiring